• Skip to primary navigation

 Can Dogs Drink Oat Milk (Unsweetened)?

-Yes, dogs can drink oat milk in moderation.
+Yes, dogs can drink plain oat milk in moderation.
 Once again though you have to be careful with sugar and sweeteners, so what we’re talking about here is unsweetened oat milk.

 The only other potential issue with oat milk is that it’s quite high in fibre.
 While of course fibre is important for digestive health, too much fibre in a dog’s diet can cause stomach upsets.